 At Calvary Christian Academy, we value the impact teachers and volunteers can have on our children.
 We recognize the importance of role models in children’s lives.
 Staff members and volunteers at our Academy are expected to express a sincere commitment to Jesus Christ.
 They must be in good standing, and regularly attend a Bible-believing church.
 We view their personal character, qualities, gifts and abilities as a silent teaching witness to our students.
-CCA offers a program beginning in Preschool continuing to Junior Kindergarten through grade 8.
+CCA offers a program beginning in Preschool, continuing to Junior Kindergarten through grade 8, as well as a high school (CCHS) up to grade 12.
 CCA offers both Junior and Senior Kindergarten on a part-time basis (3 days per week) or an extended program (5 days per week).

 Christel Pryce – RECE

 Christel Pryce graduated from Algonquin College in 1992 with a diploma in Early Childhood Education.
-She has worked in daycare centers, schools and had run her own home daycare for the past 26 years.
+She has worked in daycare centres and schools and ran her own home daycare for 26 years.

-Christel is involved at her church with Sunday school and a worship leader and pianist and has served as director of the Cubbies program and leader of the Moms and Tots group.
+Christel is involved at her church with Sunday school and as a worship leader and pianist.
+She has served as director of the Cubbies program and leader of the Moms and Tots group.

 She believes the foundation of learning begins at home with mom and dad and in the Preschool room.
-Together with parents and the Lord Jesus as our cornerstone, she will teach children the foundational learning principles through play in the various learning centers.
-This will involve sensory experiences, science, letters and numbers and creativity through art, drama and music.
+Together with parents and the Lord Jesus as our cornerstone, she teaches children the foundational learning principles through play in the various learning centers.
+This involves sensory experiences, science, letters and numbers and creativity through art, drama and music.
 Children learn socialization skills by learning how to cooperate with others, share, converse with others, independence and the feelings of inclusion and belonging.

 She looks forward to working with you and your child.